PAL Airlines: PAL Airlines bases

 St. John's International Airport: PAL operates Dash 8s, King Airs, Beechcraft 1900s as well as aircraft from the aerospace side of the company out of St. John's.
-PAL Airlines operates two hangars in St. John's and shares one (Hangar 2 with the aerospace division).
-Hangar 2 houses Dash 8s and the Metroliner.
-Hangar 3 holds Dash 8 maintenance as well as the commissary department.
-Hangar 4 houses a number of departments including human resources, reservations, training, building maintenance, chief pilot and Fisheries and Oceans Canada (DFO) of PAL Airlines, flight attendant management, crew room, crew scheduling, dispatch, and System Operational Control Centre (SOCC), and PAL Cargo are also attached to Hangar 4.
+PAL Airlines operates two hangars in St. John's and shares one, Hangar 2, with the aerospace division.
+Hangar 2 houses Dash 8s and the Metroliner; Hangar 3 holds Dash 8 maintenance.
+Hangar 4 previously housed a number of departments, however, in August 2023, PAL began leasing the previous Zellers and Target Canada building, located on Stavanger Drive in St. John's.
+This building is now occupied by a majority of PAL's departments, including accounting, finance, IT, reservations, Human Resources, crew scheduling, training and dispatch.
+Building maintenance, PAL Cargo, chief pilot and Fisheries and Oceans Canada (DFO) of PAL Airlines, flight attendant management, System Operational Control Centre (SOCC), and a Shell Canada, a PAL owned fixed-base operator (FBO), still operate from Hangar 4.
 Hangar 4 can also be rented to store aircraft.
-A Shell Canada, PAL owned fixed-base operator (FBO) is located at the St. John's International Airport in Hangar 4.

 Halifax Stanfield International Airport: PAL operates one hangar in Halifax, which houses a Dash 8.
 This hangar is shared with the Aerospace Division and its aircraft as well.
 PAL also operates an Esso Avitat FBO at this hangar.
 The hangar also has management offices and a crew room.

 Goose Bay Airport: Goose Bay is home to PAL Airlines Twin Otter operation under the name of Air Borealis.
 PAL owns two hangars in Goose Bay.
 Hangar 14 houses the aircraft groomers, aircraft maintenance for Twin Otters (all PAL aircraft can be serviced in Goose Bay), crew room and dispatch.
 Hangar 18 in Goose Bay houses the Voisey's Bay check-in desk for the daily charter the Dash 8 provides to Voisey's Bay Aerodrome at the Voisey's Bay Mine in Voisey's Bay, northern Labrador.
 PAL Cargo, Air Borealis charters and management offices are also in Hangar 18.

 Montréal–Trudeau International Airport: PAL Airlines operates from the Starlink Aviation hangar at Montreal's Trudeau airport.
 The hangar houses Dash 8s for scheduled and charter service throughout Quebec.